 At time of application to participate in the DROP, the Member shall make an irrevocable election as to how his/her DROP contributions will be invested.

+Effective for members who enter into the DROP after passage of the resolution adopting the new rate, Member accounts shall be credited earnings at the actuarial rate of return as provided for in the most recent actuarial valuation less one-half percent (.5%) and upon the death of the retiree be transferrable to the retiree’s spouse or minor beneficiary, up to the age of eighteen (18)

+Members who are in the DROP will have until March 31, 2021 to request transfer to the 6 year (72 month) DROP.
+Those transferring to the 6 year DROP will have their DROP interest converted to the formula set forth in Section 28 6 A(1).

+(2) Members accounts shall be credited earnings at the actuarial rate of return as provided for in the most recent actuarial valuation.
+These accounts are not transferrable to DROP Member’s spouse or beneficiary and must be disbursed from the DROP account to the retiree’s beneficiary upon the retiree’s death.

-The Member entering the DROP on and after October 1, 2016 shall choose one (1) of the two (2) following options:
+The Members entering the DROP prior to October 1, 2016 had the following available option for a crediting rate:

 (1) Member accounts shall be credited earnings at the actuarial rate of return as provided for in the most recent actuarial valuation less one percent (1%), and upon the death of the retiree be transferrable to the retiree’s spouse or minor beneficiary, up to the age of eighteen (18); or

 (2) Members accounts shall be credited earnings at the actuarial rate of return as provided for in the most recent actuarial valuation.
 These accounts are not transferrable to DROP Member’s spouse or beneficiary and must be disbursed from the DROP account to the retiree’s beneficiary upon the retiree’s death.

-The Member entering the DROP prior to October 1, 2014 had the following available option:
+The Members entering the DROP prior to October 1, 2014 had the following available option:

 (3) Member accounts shall be credited/debited quarterly with the interest earned/lost at a rate equal to the fund's actual investment return, net of investment expenses.
 This option is only available to Members who entered the DROP prior to October 1, 2014.